Summer School 2022

 ensuring that the 175 (or more) costumes all fit the 80-100 plus chorus and principals will require expert and rapid last-minute needlework.
 In 2015 there were a total of 1,300 individual costume items.
 Other volunteers are available to provide any assistance that may be required, and this is centred on the Dorset Opera Festival office where the company manager and her assistants can be found.
 There is wi-fi internet access on campus.

 Chorus rehearsals are under the guidance of the Chorus Master and his assistant, with help from specialist language coaches.
 After the initial music calls, production and blocking rehearsals for the principals start immediately.
 The chorus will join the production rehearsals from the second full day.
 Directors prefer to hone their work in the rehearsal room, only moving into the theatre for piano dress rehearsals towards the end of the first week.
 The orchestral runs and dress rehearsals follow, with performances on July 23, 24, 25, 26, along with both matinee and evening performances on Saturday 27 July.

 Interspersed with this intensive sequence of rehearsals there are also, of course, a number of planned social events.
-Depending on the weather and the schedule we always find time for a mid-course party (fancy dress is de rigueur) and there will be an opportunity for members of the company to demonstrate their musical, acting and comedy talents, in the annual cabaret!
+Depending on the weather and the schedule, we always find time for a mid-course party (fancy dress is de rigueur) and there is an opportunity for members of the company to demonstrate their musical, acting and comedy talents in the annual cabaret!

-The final weekend provides everyone with a well earned opportunity to relax before the final chorus warm up for the last performance – followed by the last-night party, everyone is utterly exhausted but contented.
-For the technical teams the get-out is on Sunday 30 July, and after general clearing up has finished, it’s sad goodbyes to new-found friends – with promises to keep in touch and “See you next year…!”
+With two performances on the final Saturday followed by the last-night party, everyone is utterly exhausted but contented.
+For the technical teams the get-out is immediately after the final curtain and all day on the Sunday.
+For others, it’s sad goodbyes to new-found friends with promises to keep in touch and ‘See you next year…!’
 A superb end to what for all has been a hard-working and exhilarating 17 days.

 It appears that staying in touch via Twitter and Facebook and other social-networking sites, takes up the rest of the year!